fatemafaria142/Bangla-News-Article-Abstractive-Summarization/README.md

-# Bangla News-Article Abstractive Summarization
+# Bangla News Article Abstractive Summarization

 This repository contains code and resources for performing abstractive summarization of Bangla news articles using state-of-the-art pretrained Transformer models, specifically BanglaT5 and mT5.
 The project utilizes the Hugging Face Transformers library and the XLSum dataset for training and evaluation.